o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 Other fields in this account update are:

   - `publicKey` – the zkApp address (like other non-human-readable strings, this is truncated by `tx.toPretty()`)
-  - `update: { appState: [...] }` – shows how the method updates the on-chain state use `this.<state>.set()`.
+  - `update: { appState: [...] }` – shows how the method updates the on-chain state, using `this.<state>.set()`.
 The names and pretty types defined using `@state` are removed in this representation, showing a raw list of 8 field elements or `null` for state fields that aren't updated.
   - `preconditions: { account: { state: [...] } }` – similar to the `update`, one entry per field of on-chain state for the preconditions created with `this.<state>.assertEquals()`.
 This example accepts transactions only if the first of the 8 state fields equals 0.
 The `null` values mean that no condition is set on the other 7 state fields.
   - `authorizationKind: 'Proof'` – indicates this account update must be authorized with a proof.
 Proof authorization is the default when calling a zkApp method, but not necessarily for other account updates.
   - `authorization: undefined` – the proof needed on this update isn't there yet.
 You learn how to add it in a minute.

 Note that there are many more fields that account updates can have, but `tx.toPretty()` prints only the fields with actual content.
-Also, not all account updates must be present.
+Also, not all of the fields must be present.
 For example, if a zkApp doesn't set a state, the `update` field might be missing.
-In that case, strictly speaking, it wouldn't always be an "update" in the sense that the account is modified.
+In that case, strictly speaking, it wouldn't be an "update" in the sense that the account is modified.
 The term "account update" is used for simplicity.

 As you might have noticed, account updates aren't created in a very explicit manner.
 Instead, o1js gives you an imperative API, with "commands" like `state.set()`, to create and modify account updates in a transaction.